Ghost word

-A ghost word is a word published in a dictionary or similarly authoritative reference work even though it had not previously had any meaning or been used intentionally.
+In linguistics, a ghost word, phantom word, lexical ghost, or vox nihili, is a word published in a dictionary or similarly authoritative reference work even though it had not previously had any meaning or been used intentionally.
 A ghost word generally originates from readers interpreting a typographical or linguistic error as a word they are not familiar with, and then publishing that word elsewhere under the misconception that it is an established part of the language.

 Once authoritatively published, a ghost word occasionally may be copied widely and enter legitimate usage, or it may eventually be discovered and removed from dictionaries.

 Origin

-The term was coined by Professor Walter William Skeat in his annual address as president of the Philological Society in 1886:
+Philologist Walter William Skeat first coined the term in 1886, during his annual address to the Philological Society as its president:

 Of all the work which the Society has at various times undertaken, none has ever had so much interest for us, collectively, as the New English Dictionary.
 Dr Murray, as you will remember, wrote on one occasion a most able article, in order to justify himself in omitting from the Dictionary the word abacot, defined by Webster as "the cap of state formerly used by English kings, wrought into the figure of two crowns".
 It was rightly and wisely rejected by our Editor on the ground that there is no such word, the alleged form being due to a complete mistake ... due to the blunders of printers or scribes, or to the perfervid imaginations of ignorant or blundering editors. ...

 I propose, therefore, to bring under your notice a few more words of the abacot type; words which will come under our Editor's notice in course of time, and which I have little doubt that he will reject.
 As it is convenient to have a short name for words of this character, I shall take leave to call them "ghost-words." ...
 I only allow the title of ghost-words to such words, or rather forms, as have no meaning whatever.